uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 > testcafe chrome:headless tests/*.testcafe.js -q --app "meteor npm run start"

  Running tests in:
- - Chrome 86.0.4240.111 / macOS 10.15.7
+ - Chrome 124.0.0.0 / Windows 11

- UHM Lost and Found localhost test with default db
+ uhm-lost-and-found localhost test with default db
- ✓ Test that landing page shows up
- ✓ Test that signin and signout work
- ✓ Test that signup page, then logout works
- ✓ Test that lostItems page displays
- ✓ Test that lostItemsAdmin page displays
- ✓ Test that home page display and profile modification works ✓ Test that addItem page works
+ √ Test that HOME page shows up without being logged in √ Test that LOST ITEMS page shows up without being logged in √ Test that SIGN IN and SIGN OUT work with a departmental account √ Test that HOME page appears after signing in with a departmental account √ Test that LOST ITEMS page appears after signing in with a departmental account √ Test that ADD ITEM page appears after signing in with a departmental account √ Test that EDIT ITEM page appears after signing in with a departmental account √ Test that SIGN IN and SIGN OUT work with an admin account √ Test that HOME page appears after signing in with an admin account √ Test that LOST ITEMS page appears after signing in with an admin account √ Test that ADD ITEM page appears after signing in with an admin account √ Test that EDIT ITEM page appears after signing in with an admin account √ Test that DEPARTMENTS page appears after signing in with an admin account √ Test that ADD DEPARTMENT page appears after signing in with an admin account

- 7 passed (56s)
+ 14 passed (39s)
  $
 ```

 All the tests pass, but the first test is marked as "unstable".
 At the time of writing, TestCafe fails the first time it tries to run a test in this mode, but subsequent attempts run normally.
 To prevent the test run from failing due to this problem with TestCafe, we enable [testcafe quarantine mode](https://devexpress.github.io/testcafe/documentation/guides/basic-guides/run-tests.html#quarantine-mode).